-1.2 Significance of Data Science in today’s digitally-driven world, applications of Data Science, lifecycle of Data Science, components of the Data Science lifecycle
+1.2 Significance of Data Science in today’s data-driven world, applications of Data Science, lifecycle of Data Science, and its components

-1.3 Introduction to big data and Hadoop, introduction to Machine Learning and Deep Learning,
+1.3 Introduction to Big Data Hadoop, Machine Learning, and Deep Learning

 2.1 Introduction to data exploration

 2.2 Importing and exporting data to/from external sources